-When we take a closer look we see that we live in a world that we may be oppressed by project managers, or clients that has any idea of whatsoever about design industry.
+When we take a closer look we see that we live in a world where we may be oppressed by project managers or clients that have any idea of whatsoever about the design industry.
 As a reflection of that, our mood affects the complexion of our design.
-At the end, the quality of the project falls rapidly as we go on further.
+In the end, the quality of the project falls rapidly as we go on further.

-Therefore, we better analyze how we can get things in order to satisfy our designer obsessions, on the next phases.
+Therefore, we better analyze how we can get things in order to satisfy our designer obsessions, in the next phases.

-Now if we agree on that, we should benefit from sites like Dribbble and Behance on the research phase and save the links that we think that are inspiring; using a tool like Dropmark.
+Now if we agree on that, we should benefit from sites like Dribbble and Behance in the research phase and save the links that we think are inspiring; using a tool like Dropmark.

 Later on, it is possible to move forward with ideas that you present to the client or team members.
-Therefore you can shape the project accordingly; making it possible to have a common ground with your and the clients vision.
-This eventually becomes an argument that you may use on following phases and clients will also have a clearer idea.
+Therefore, you can shape the project accordingly; making it possible to have a common ground with your and the client's vision.
+This eventually becomes an argument that you may use in the following phases and clients will also have a clearer idea.

 Building a Design System

 If you do not properly build a design system for a project that blends your imagination and your design skills; you automatically add a second person (developers) with their own imagination into the project.
-If for some reason the changes developers make on the project bothers you, your project gets the first hit.
+If for some reason the changes developers make to the project bother you, your project gets the first hit.

 There is a simple way to tackle this; starting off the project by sticking to the methodology and analyzing the needs of the project effectively.

-The most fundamental information I have like color palettes or fonts; I collect them on these pages; setting the ground rules for my project.
-On this phase, I generally happen to define the font and color styles, adding icon sets as symbol/components to the related program, if there are any.
+The most fundamental information I have like color palettes or fonts; I collect them in these pages; setting the ground rules for my project.
+In this phase, I generally happen to define the font and color styles, adding icon sets as symbols/components to the related program if there are any.

-Naturally there are certain rules are being set here, and initial designs that are acceptable as tangible start to appear.
+Naturally, there are certain rules being set here, and initial designs that are acceptable as tangible start to appear.

-If you lose your motivation on the later phases of the project, you may be hesitant to build components and therefore get away from design principles in the following process.
+If you lose your motivation in the later phases of the project, you may be hesitant to build components and therefore get away from design principles in the following process.